Call Today (303) 781-0322

 Parents seeking to regain custody should work with an attorney to ensure they take all of the necessary steps to fully reunite with their child.

-Can a Mother Lose Custody?
+Can a Mother Lose Custody in Colorado?

 The short answer is yes; a court can grant primary custody of a child to someone other than the child’s mother.
 However, a court’s custody decision involves many factors, and every case is different.
 If you believe that divorce is in your future and have concerns about who will be awarded primary custody of your children, reach out to the skilled lawyers at Plog & Stein P.C.
 Since 1999, we’ve been helping men and women navigate the challenging process of divorce.
 We understand what it means to be an effective advisor and advocate.
 To schedule a consultation with a lawyer, give Plog & Stein P.C. a call today.
 You can also reach us through our secure online contact form.